collaborativebioinformatics/GeneVar/README.md

 - Input:
   - All dbVar SVs or subset of SVs for one gene (using SV<->gene link computed above).
-  - Gene annotation: Gencode or Ensembl
+  - Gene annotation: GENCODE or Ensembl
 - Output:
   - TSV with at least three columns: `variant_id`, `elt_type` (e.g. *UTR*, *exon*), `elt_info` (e.g. exon number)